 Click fraud is when a user – human or bot – pretends to be a legitimate website visitor and clicks on an ad, button or hyperlink.
 Click fraud aims to fool a platform or service into thinking legitimate users are interacting with a landing page, ad or app.

 Typically, click fraud occurs on a large scale and all targeted links are clicked multiple times.
 Automated bot traffic can be leveraged effectively to continually click links.

-Threat actors may use different click fraud techniques, including:
+Threat actors may use different click scam techniques, including:

 • Ad Fraud: This click fraud strategy is primarily used to damage a competitor’s PPC budgets

 • Rankings & engagements: Automated click bots can be used to generate artificial engagement around specific social media content to improve a post’s organic visibility, or to improve a landing page’s click-through rate from the search engine results pages (SERPs)

 Click bots vary in complexity, from the simplest bot accessing a landing page to a sophisticated bot programmed to mimic human behaviour.

 To further disguise the nefarious activity, threat actors utilise multiple internet-connected devices, each of which will have a unique IP address, to manufacture the appearance of legitimate user behaviour i.e. it looks as though each click comes from a different user.
 This network of devices is known as a botnet.